Letter of Authorization from Property Owner – Samples

 When You May Need an Authorization Letter

-The scope of an authorization letter is remarkably extensive.
+The scope of the letter is remarkably extensive.
 This is because it can be used to designate responsibilities related to property inspections, contract signings, financial dealings, and legal matters.

-Common situations wherein a letter of authorization from a property owner may be required include:
+Common situations wherein a LOA from a property owner may be required include:

 Property management